Map to Australian Curriculum

 - How does each Princess' talent become her weakness?

-Ramona has studied so long she only values facts she can test.
-She does not believe in Emma's powers nor believe in the Witch until she sees her.
+Ramona is very clever.
+She has studied so long she only values facts she has learned.
+She does not understand Emma's powers so she assumes they are trivial.
+Because she doesn't know how to use the Golden Orb she assumes it is useless.
+She refuses to consider Emma's claim that Lady Lorelei is evil.
 Ramona does not think Emma, who is less clever than her, can have anything important to tell her.

 - Is Francis a suitable prince?

-However Francis looks and acts foolish.
-Even when no longer a frog he still jumps high, looks bug-eyed when shocked, plays tricks on guards and uses casual language despite the fact he is a prince.
-Francis would be the first to say he was not as clever as Ramona nor as disciplined as Hilda nor as noble as Emma.
+However Francis does not look noble.
+He is skinny and has a wide mouth and no chin like a frog.
+More seriously, Francis does not act noble.
+Even when no longer a frog he still jumps high, looks bug-eyed when shocked, plays tricks on guards and uses casual language.
+Francis would be the first to say he was not as clever as Ramona nor as disciplined as Hilda nor as magical as Emma.

 6. CATEGORY: EVALUATION